cjweir/EOType/README.md

 # Documentation:

-The documentation is a light (apologies) but included in the folder are the slides from a talk I gave on this codebase.
+The documentation is a but light (apologies).
+Included in the folder is what is below and some slides from a (funny at the time) talk I gave on this codebase at the Canadian Mathematics Society Winter Meeting in December 2018.

 ## Main functions: